Wage and Hour Laws in South Carolina | Current South Carolina Labor Laws

 South Carolina Minimum Wage

-State law in South Carolina does not establish a minimum wage.
-This means that the federal rate applies.
+South Carolina labor laws do not establish a minimum wage law.
+This means that the federal minimum wage rate applies.
 As of 2021, the federal rate is $7.25 an hour, unless you are a service worker who receives tips.
 Tipped workers may be paid $2.13.

 The minimum wage rate applies to all South Carolina workers, except for exempt occupations, student workers, and tipped employees.
 If your job is exempted from the minimum wage, some employers may pay you below the specified amount.